 And if you don't use it right away, veggie stock freezes nicely.
 Just be sure to freeze it in one of those airtight plastic containers you get after ordering out take out foods.

-I like to use homemade vegetable stock instead of water when making rice or risotto.
-It adds an additional layer of flavor that won’t overwhelm any dish I’m serving the rice with.
+I like to use homemade veggie broth instead of water when making rice or risotto.
+It adds an additional layer of flavor that won't overwhelm any dish I'm serving the rice with.

 Water dilutes flavor which is fine for some dishes, but vegetable stock can add flavor to soups and sauces even if it is just a subtle layer.

 I'm going to say no. I should be calling it a broth and not a stock.
 A stock by definition is made from beef, chicken or fish bones by slowly simmering them to extricate the collagen.